Table of Contents

-- Donkey Sanctuary: Get there by 9am and you can help feed the donkeys.
-We were there shortly before 9am and one of the volunteers offered us to help him feed all of the 130 donkeys.
-They were so excited!
-We loved it.
+Donkey Sanctuary: Get there by 9am and you can help feed the donkeys.
+We were there shortly before 9am and one of the volunteers allowed us to help him feed all of the 130 donkeys.
+They were so excited and we loved it too!

-- Snorkeling tour (not free of charge): Something you should not miss out on when visiting Aruba.
+Snorkeling tour (paid activity): Something you should not miss out on when visiting Aruba.
 We highly recommend booking with Sailaway ($55 per person for a 4h tour).
 All the other companies (e.g. Jolly Pirates) allow way too many people on their boats.
 They are always overcrowded, which ultimately leads to shorter snorkeling times for each individual and not much space to move on the boat.
 And most importantly, Sailaway has an open bar on all of their tours. 😉

 Best Beaches in Aruba